Trees maximizing the number of almost-perfect matchings: Preliminaries

 We can generalize the notion of an almost-perfect matching to a {\em $k$-almost-perfect matching} (\kapm), a matching which covers all but $k$ vertices.
 Similarly, a {\em strong $k$-almost-perfect matching} (\ksapm) covers all but $k$ leaves.
 Observe that $k \in \{1, 2\}$ recovers our original notion of {\apm} and \sapm.
 For $k \geq 3$, we can consider the question of which trees have the maximum number of {\ksapm}s.

+Recall a spider is the unique tree of order $n$ whose legs all have length $2$, except possibly one leg of length $1$ when $n$ is even and a spider-trio is a tree constructed from three spiders whose center vertices are attached to a single new vertex.
 In Theorem~\ref{thr:even_sapm_gen}, for $n$ sufficiently large, we showed that the spider-trio maximizes the number of {\sapm}s.
-For $n$ sufficiently large, one could hope that a generalisation of the spider-trio, presented in Figure~\ref{fig:GoodConstruction_k_sapm} for $k=7$, is extremal.
-This might be true for small $k$ but is false for $k \ge 13$.
+For $n$ sufficiently large, one could hope that a generalized $(k+1)$-spider, presented in Figure~\ref{fig:GoodConstruction_k_sapm} for $k=7$, is extremal.
+This might be true for small $k$, but is false for $k \ge 13$.
 When $k=13$ a tree consisting of spiders connected to a path has more {\ksapm}s than the $(k+1)$-spider.
 Asymptotically, however, the generalized $(k+1)$-spider has the optimal order.

 \begin{proposition} The number of strong $k$-almost-perfect matchings in a tree of order $n$ is $\Theta_k(n^k).$ \end{proposition} \begin{proof} The number of {\ksapm}s is bounded by $\binom{n}{k}=O_k(n^k)$.
 For the lower bound, let $T$ be the union of $k+1$ odd spiders all of order $2a+1$, whose centers are connected with an additional vertex $v$ as in Figure~\ref{fig:GoodConstruction_k_sapm}.
 Then $n=(k+1)(2a+1)+1$ and the number of {\ksapm}s in $T$ is $(k+1)a^k \sim \frac{n^k}{2^k(k+1)^{k-1}}=\Omega_k(n^k).$ \end{proof}